Download our Constitution here

 (c) its Object is consistent with the Object of the Royal Society of New Zealand Te Apārangi.

-3.(3) Notwithstanding its constitution as a Regional Constituent Organisation or a Committee of the Council, the assets, liabilities and cash flow of the Branch shall be independent of, and shall not contribute to, the assets, liabilities and cash flow of the Royal Society of New Zealand Te Apārangi.
+3.2.
+Notwithstanding its constitution as a Regional Constituent Organisation, the assets, liabilities and cash flow of the Branch shall be independent of, and shall not contribute to, the assets, liabilities and cash flow of the Royal Society of New Zealand Te Apārangi.

-3.(4) The management of the Branch shall, except as otherwise provided by these bylaws or by the Royal Society of New Zealand Act 1997, be deputed to the Council of the Branch.
+3.3.
+The management of the Branch shall, except as otherwise provided by this Constitution or by the Royal Society of New Zealand Act 1997, be deputed to the Council of the Branch.

 MEMBERSHIP